Haighton/xml-validator/README.md

 - Logs are written to `./output/logs/validation.log` (with rotation)

 ### CSV columns

-- `batch`: name of the folder the XML came from
 - `file`: full path to the validated XML file
+- `schema`: name of the schema used for validation
 - `validation_type`: `XSD` or `Schematron`
 - `status`: `valid`, `invalid`, `error`, or `skipped`
 - `details`: validation errors or parse failures